Rational Neural Networks have Expressivity Advantages: Our Theoretical Results

 such that

 \end{theorem}

 The construction is based on Chebyshev expansions and an inexact Clenshaw recurrence, implemented using carefully designed GELU-based multiplication and squaring blocks.

-The GELU proofs in Appendix~\ref{app:gelu} are representative of the full transcendental activation family discussed above.
-For the upper bound, the Chebyshev approximation plus inexact Clenshaw evaluation only requires that the activation supply a fixed, small-argument squaring and multiplication gadget derived from its local Taylor expansion, so the same $\mathcal{O}\bigl(\log^2(1/\varepsilon)\bigr)$ construction applies to any such smooth activation when the rational target is analytic in a neighborhood of $[-1,1]$.
-For the lower bound, the hard instances are rational functions with a nearby pole, which force any uniform $\varepsilon$-approximant to exhibit second derivatives of order $\varepsilon^{-1}$ somewhere on the interval; under bounded parameters, smooth-activation networks have uniformly controlled derivative growth, so achieving this curvature necessarily incurs the same worst-case $\Omega\bigl(\log(1/\varepsilon)\bigr)$ size barrier beyond GELU, exactly as in Appendix~\ref{app:gelu}.
+{The GELU proofs in Appendix~\ref{app:gelu} are representative of the full transcendental activation family discussed above.
+For the upper bound, the Chebyshev approximation plus inexact Clenshaw evaluation only requires that the activation gives a way to achieve a small-argument squaring and multiplication operator from a local Taylor expansion, so the same $\mathcal{O}\bigl(\log^2(1/\varepsilon)\bigr)$ construction applies to any such smooth activation when the rational target is analytic in an open neighborhood of $[-1,1]$.
+For the lower bound, the hard instances are rational functions with a complex pole near $[-1,1]$, which forces any uniform $\varepsilon$-approximant to exhibit second derivatives of order $\varepsilon^{-1}$ somewhere on the interval.
+Under bounded parameters, smooth-activation networks have uniformly controlled derivative growth, so achieving this curvature necessarily incurs the same worst-case $\Omega\bigl(\log(1/\varepsilon)\bigr)$ size barrier beyond GELU, exactly as in Appendix~\ref{app:gelu}.}

 Together,~\cref{thm:gelu_to_rational,thm:rational_to_gelu_lower,thm:rational_to_gelu_upper} establish a strict expressive asymmetry between rational and smooth-activation networks.